-- 26 clarity of coaching and mentoring roles
+- clarity of coaching and mentoring roles

-- 27 coach and mentor selection processes
+- coach and mentor selection processes

-- 28 coaching and mentoring activity
+- coaching and mentoring activity

-- 29 continuous professional development (CPD)
+- continuous professional development (CPD)

-- 30 feedback, evaluation and analysis
+- · feedback, evaluation and analysis

-- 31 individual goal setting and personal targets
+- individual goal setting and personal targets

-- 32 inspection reports and audits
+- inspection reports and audits

-- 33 learning and reflective logs/diaries
+- learning and reflective logs/diaries

-- 34 management meetings
+- management meetings

-- 35 peer evaluation
+- peer evaluation

-- 36 performance management
+- performance management

-- 37 policy and procedural development
+- policy and procedural development

-- 38 quality improvement plans
+- quality improvement plans

-- 39 self-assessment cycle
+- self-assessment cycle

-- 40 skills audit
+- skills audit

-- 41 standards, indicators and success measures
+- standards, indicators and success measures

-- 42 supervision and appraisal
+- supervision and appraisal

-- 43 team meetings
+- team meetings

-- 44 workforce development plan
+- workforce development plan

-LMAC 23: Induction in adult care TBC (M/650/1976)
+LMAC 23 Induction in adult care (M/650/1976)

 Unit summary The aim of this unit is to provide learners with the knowledge, understanding and skills required to lead and manage induction processes and practice in adult care.
-Assessment This unit is internally assessed, via a portfolio of evidence.
-Optional Achieved/not yet achieved Level 5 3 credits 25 GLH
+Assessment This unit is internally assessed via a portfolio of evidence.
+Optional Achieved/not yet Level 5 3 credits 25 GLH achieved

-Learning outcomes The learner will: Assessment criteria The learner can: Understand the induction of staff in adult care services 1.1 Summarise legislation, regulation, codes of practice and a policy driver in relation to induction processes Evaluate the purpose of induction for practitioners, individuals, others and organisations 1.3 Describe resources and methods to support the induction process Be able to develop induction in adult care services 2.1 Evaluate and review induction processes in own service 2.2 Make and agree recommendations to develop and improve induction processes 2.3 Create a plan to develop and improve induction processes 2.4 Implement the plan to develop and improve induction processes
+Learning outcomes Assessment criteria The learner will: The learner can: Understand the induction of staff in adult 1.1 Summarise legislation, regulation, codes of practice and a policy driver in relation to induction processes care services 1.2 Evaluate the purpose of induction for practitioners, individuals , others and organisations 1.3 Describe resources and methods to support the induction process 2.
+Be able to develop 2.1 Evaluate and review induction processes in own service induction in adult care services 2.2 Make and agree recommendations to develop and improve induction processes 2.3 Create a plan to develop and improve induction processes 2.4 Implement the plan to develop and improve induction processes